-In a my domain space concept, it is the designation for nodes of a Domain Control Program (DCP).
+In my domain space concept, it is the designation for the OS superstructure on a node of a Domain Control Program (DCP).

 «MCP» is the operating system abstraction on a single node of a cluster, or cloud of computers with fast interconnectivity, miniminally 1 gigabit per second.
-The MCPs operate as the nodes of the larger OS construct, the DCP.
-MCP itself has these components/layers:
+DCP/MCP has these components/layers:

-- The top level which is a distributed lisp image running a generic blackboard model of realtime operations control and knowledge base management.
+- The information flow level which is a distributed lisp image running a generic blackboard model of realtime operations control and knowledge base management.

 - The workflow level which is implemented by the Work Flow Language, another Burroughs inspiration, reimagined as a context for literate programming and revival of the job control concept based on an adaptation ofto the DCP context.

-- A base layer close to machine level using the c++ actor framework and optionally a custom debian kernel.
+- A message flow layer close to machine level using the c++ actor framework and optionally a custom debian kernel.